 When PROM occurs before 37 completed weeks of pregnancy, it usually leads to preterm labour.
-You may hear this early PROM referred to as preterm premature rupture of membranes, or pPROM.
+You may hear this early PROM referred to as preterm prelabour rupture of membranes, or pPROM.

 PROM is often unexpected, and the cause is often hard to identify.
 Known causes of PROM include:

 - Uterine infection, which is a common trigger of pPROM.

 - Overstretching (distension) of the uterus and amniotic sac.
 Multiple fetuses or too much amniotic fluid (polyhydramnios) are common causes of distension.

 Preterm labour usually begins shortly after pPROM occurs.
 Sometimes, when a slow leak is present and infection has not developed, contractions may not start for a few days or longer.
 In general, the later in a pregnancy PROM occurs, the sooner the onset of labour.

 Sometimes a leak high up in the amniotic sac may reseal itself so that preterm labour does not start or subsides.

 In rare cases, a pregnancy can be carried to term if pPROM occurs in the second trimester.

 Standard treatment for pPROM includes antenatal corticosteroid medicines, which are used to speed up fetal lung maturity at or before 34 weeks of pregnancy.

 - Antibiotics, given to treat or prevent amniotic fluid infection.